sygel-technology/sy-crm/crm_sale_automatic_quotation/README.rst

 #.
 Go to Sales -> Configuration -> Settings
 #.
 Activate the 'Quotation Templates' option and go to Quotation templates to create or edit one.
 #.
 Activate the 'CRM Automatic Quotation' field and edit a domain for oprtunities if you want.
-You can also exclude the template from the wizard

-To configure the default mail template in the wizard, you need to:
+To configure the wizard, you need to:

 #.
+Configure the default mail template:

+   #.
 Activate the developer mode
    #.
 Go to Settings -> Technical -> System Parameters
    #.
 Search crm_sale_automatic_quotation.crm_sale_automatic_quotation_wizard_email key
    #.
 Introduce its value by the external identifier of your desired mail template

+#.
+Set the crm stages the leads will be updated to:

+   #.
+Go to CRM/Configuration/Stages
+   #.
+Mark the "Dest.
+Stage in Automatic Quotations Wizard" check in the form view of the desired stages.
+   #.
+Note that you should only mark one stage per crm team

+#.
+Configure the default review automatic quotation activity values:

+   #.
+Go to CRM/Configuration/Activity Types
+   #.
+Search Review Automatic Quotation and open its from
+   #.
+Adapt its default values to your liking

+#.
+Configure the 'Quotation Templates'

+   #.
+Go to Sales/Configuration/Quotation Templates
+   #.
+Activate the 'CRM Automatic Quotation' field and edit a domain for oprtunities if you want.
+   #.
+Note that this option is also used outside the wizard.
+   #.
+You can exclude templates from the wizard with the 'Exclude from CRM Automatic Quotation Wizard' field

 Usage
 =====